 November 1: For companies with a safe harbor plan already in place, November 1st represents the last date a business can change the structure of a safe harbor plan.
 Regulators stipulate the November 1 deadline date for plan changes so notices can be transmitted to employees by December 1, giving them time to prepare for the next calendar year.

-Smaller companies that don’t want the regulatory obligations of a traditional 401k plan and want to prioritize talent acquisition and retention, may choose to consider safe harbor 401k plans.
+Companies that don’t want the regulatory obligations of a traditional 401(k) plan, and want to prioritize talent acquisition and retention may want to consider safe harbor 401(k) plans.

 These plans allow an employer to bestow extra retirement benefits on high-value employees, making an overall compensation package more desirable.
-But it’s important for a business owner to weigh the pros and cons of a safe harbor 401k plan, because in some cases it can be quite expensive for a company to maintain.
+But a business owner needs to weigh the pros and cons of a safe harbor 401(k) plan because, in some cases, it can be expensive for a company to maintain.

 Advisory services are offered through SoFi Wealth, LLC an SEC-registered Investment adviser.
 Information about SoFi Wealth’s advisory operations, services, and fees is set forth in SoFi Wealth’s current Form ADV Part 2 (Brochure), a copy of which is available upon request and at adviserinfo.sec.gov .